CloudLabs-Samples/EduLabs/DataScience/windows/lab.md

    ![](../images/gp2.png)

-3. You can also open the Lab Guide on a separate full window by selecting the **Split Window** button on the bottom right corner.
+3. You can also open the Lab Guide on a separate full window by selecting the **Split Window** button on the top right corner.

    ![](../images/gp3.png)